adielbm/notes/notes/Physics/Chemistry/Chemistry.md

 ## Atomic Mass

 - The atomic mass ($m$ or $m_{\text{a}}$) is the mass of an atom
-    - Although the SI unit of mass is the $\mathsf{kg}$, atomic mass is often expressed in the non-SI unit of unified atomic mass units (u).
+    - Although the SI unit of mass is the $\mathrm{kg}$, atomic mass is often expressed in the non-SI unit of unified atomic mass units (u).
     - Examples:
         - $m(\ce{^{12}C})=12 \, \mathsf{u}$ (the atomic mass of an carbon-12 atom is $12 \, \mathsf{u}$)
         - $m(\ce{^{13}C})=13.0033548378 \, \mathsf{u}$ (the atomic mass of an carbon-13 atom is $13.0033548378 \, \mathsf{u}$)